-- Contracting authorities will be urged to break contracts into smaller lots to help SMEs take part.
+- Contracting authorities urged to break contracts into smaller lots to help SMEs take part.

-- A cap on required turnover ratio has been introduced to help smaller businesses take part in bidding.
-Authorities will not be able to set company turnover requirements at more than two-times contract value (except when justified).
+- A cap on required turnover ratio to help smaller businesses take part in bidding.
+Authorities cannot set company turnover requirements at more than two-times contract value (except when justified).

 The previous ‘turnover yardstick’ was that a contract should not represent more than around 30% of a bidder’s turnover.
 (But I’ve seen 10-20% at times!)
 So raising it to 50% is a big change.
 In light of this, our Fit to Tender Check-list has been updated.